The Do’s And Don’ts Of Choosing Insulation For Your Loft

 The main types of loft insulation are:

-Professional installers will be able to advise regarding which type of insulation is best suited to your home.
+Professional installers will be able to advise you regarding which type of insulation is best suited to your home.

 Fitting loft insulation is usually a straightforward process, especially if your loft is empty and has plenty of space.
 However, it can be more time consuming if there are loft boards to remove or you have pipes and wires in the loft that need to be worked around.
-If you have pipes in your loft, they will also need insulating
+If you have pipes in your loft, they will also need insulating.

 What are the advantages of loft insulation?